ansible-collections/amazon.aws/docs/community.aws.route53_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>If set to <code>yes</code>, the private zone matching the requested name within the domain will be used if there are both public and private zones.
-The default is to use the public zone.</div>
+                        <div>If set to <code>true</code>, the private zone matching the requested name within the domain will be used if there are both public and private zones.</div>
+                        <div>The default is to use the public zone.</div>
                 </td>
             </tr>
             <tr>